 Some brands offer better warrantees, whereas others offer software packages that come with the computer laptop.
 For example, a Dell computer laptop with the same specifications may be cheaper than a Sony Vio computer laptop.

 The reason is that Sony provides many of its own softwares with their computer laptop which saves the users cost for buying software, e.g. a DVD burning.
-However, if you already have many such licensed or freeware software available, then it might be better to go for a cheaper brands.
+However, if you already have many such licensed or freeware software available, then it might be better to go for cheaper brands.

-Acer for instance is known for its low cost computer laptop that provide more enhanced specs like hard disk space and RAM as compared to its competitors.
+Acer, for instance, is known for its low-cost computer laptop that provide more enhanced specs like hard disk space and RAM as compared to its competitors.

 4. HARD DISK

-Hard Disk considerations might not mean much to a lay user, nonetheless, having the right amount of disk space and disk type might be the necessary for the efficient management of regular tasks for a professional.
+Hard Disk considerations might not mean much to a lay user, nonetheless, having the right amount of disk space and disk type might be necessary for the efficient management of regular tasks for a professional.

 A common user may merely have to decide between buying a 120GB or 320 GB hard disk system.
-An IT professional on the contrary might have to decide between a SCSI or a Sata drive.
+An IT professional on the contrary might have to decide between a SCSI or a SATA drive.
 As a scuzzy or SCSI(Small Computer System Interface) drive might be required for Raid configurations.